canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

   landscape-async-frontend.service      loaded active running LSB: Enable Landscape async frontend
 ```

 Once installed Landscape will be served on `localhost` port 8080.
-Open your favourite browser on Windows and navigated to `http://127.0.0.1:8080` to access the Landscape global admin account.
+Open your favourite browser on Windows and navigated to `http://127.0.0.1:8080` to create the Landscape global admin account.
 Enter the following credentials and click the **Sign Up** button:

 | Field             | Value           |